iPhone 13 is here, and Apple gave it some big battery, storage and camera upgrades

 After nearly a year of rumors and leaks, the iPhone 13 is official.
 During a virtual event on Tuesday, Apple announced the follow-up to last year's iPhone 12 with four new models: the iPhone 13, 13 Mini, 13 Pro and 13 Pro Max.
-The new phones run iOS 15, come with a larger battery, more storage, a new A15 Bionic processor, a smaller than notch and an abundance of new camera features.
-The base model of the iPhone 13 and 13 Mini are available in five colors: Pink, Blue, Midnight, Starlight and Product Red.
-And the iPhone 13 Pro and 13 Pro Max get a giant camera upgrade as well as a new display 120Hz high refresh rate display.
+The new phones run iOS 15, come with a larger battery, more storage, a new A15 Bionic processor, a smaller notch and an abundance of new camera features.
+The base model of the iPhone 13 and 13 Mini are available in five colors: pink, blue, midnight (black), starlight (white) and Product Red.
+And the iPhone 13 Pro and 13 Pro Max get a giant camera upgrade as well as a new display with 120Hz high refresh-rate display.

 iPhone 13 series US prices and storage